marcelmroz/Hau-Android-app/README.md

 ## Technical background
 Kotlin, Firebase

-*In later phase od development no new changes have beed added to GitHub, files does not represent final version*
+*In later phase of development no new changes have beed added to GitHub, files does not represent final version*